PicnicSupermarket/error-prone-support/README.md

   against _all_ code in the current working directory.
 For more information check the [PIT Maven plugin][pitest-maven].

+The `BugChecker` implementations provided by this project are tested using Error Prone's `CompilationTestHelper` and `BugCheckerRefactoringTestHelper` classes.
+These utilities accept text blocks containing inline Java source code.
+To ease modification of this inline source code, consider using IntelliJ IDEA's [language injection][idea-language-injection] feature.

 ## 💡 How it works

 This project provides additional [`BugChecker`][error-prone-bugchecker]